Loma Mar Teachers

 During their week, teachers spend the night in their own house, which is near but separate from the student cabins.

-Teachers are responsible for 1 hour of teacher time on Tuesday, Wednesday and Thursday.
-They are also in charge of awarding the coveted golden dustpan Tuesday, Wednesday and Thursday mornings after breakfast.
+Teachers are responsible for supervising Recreation Time and Teacher Time on Tuesday, Wednesday and Thursday.
+They are also in charge of awarding the coveted golden dustpan (cabin checks) each full day and are asked to assist if students are homesick or ill.
+Teachers are asked to be on-call at night in case of an emergency or if a student is ill and can’t return to their cabin.
+However, Exploring New Horizons staff are on call for all other needs that may arise during the night, and teachers rarely get called to assist.
 For the rest of the week, teachers may participate in all other aspects of the program as they please.
 All hikes are led by naturalists.
-Medicines are distributed by our Medic and Program Director.
+Medicines are distributed by our Healthcare Supervisor or other Admin staff.

 The cost of the program varies annually.
 Please call to find out the fee for this year’s program.
-The program fee is charged per student; teachers and counselors are not charged for their week at the outdoor school.
+The program fee is charged per student and counselor; teachers are not charged for their week at the outdoor school.
 The fee includes busing to and from the beach, housing and all meals except for the first lunch, which students bring.

 These downloads prepare teachers, students and parents for a positive experience at Exploring New Horizons’ Loma Mar Campus.